xbze3/Student-Management-System/README.md

 # Student-Management-System (University)

-A CLI Student Management System that makes use of a separate `.txt` file to save student info even after a program reload.
+A CLI Student Management System, written in C, that makes use of a separate `.txt` file to save student info even after a program reload.

 ## Usage